Collections

 Editing Collections

-Update collection metadata with edit_collection:
+Update collection metadata with edit_collection.
+Send as a data URI:

 Only the collection owner can edit.